-When using the dynamic brake to make a planned stop with locomotive consist equipped with 6 or more axles of extended range dynamic braking, the independent brake may be used to complete the stop, providing there are no more than 20-axles in the locomotive consist, including locomotives in tow, under the following conditions:
+EXCEPTION: When using the dynamic brake to make a planned stop, the independent brake may be used to complete the stop, provided that:

-- 1. Speed is decreased to 3 MPH or less with dynamic brake fully applied. - 2.
+- 1. No more than 20-axles are in the locomotive consist, including locomotives in tow, - 2.
 Slack is bunched throughout the train and terrain will keep slack bunched after stop is completed. - 3.
-Dynamic brake is released and independent brake is applied simultaneously. - 4.
-Stop is not being made with train in a turnout or crossover.
-(Does not apply to solid loaded bulk commodity trains.)
+Dynamic brake is released and independent brake is applied simultaneously. - Stop is not being made with train in a turnout or crossover.
+(Does not apply to solid loaded bulk commodity trains.) - 5.
+Speed is decreased to 3 MPH or less with dynamic brake fully applied